Frequently Asked Questions

 The Regulatory Authority of Electronic and Postal Communications (ARKEP) oversees telecommunications services in Kosovo.
 Consult their guidelines and regulations when planning SMS campaigns to ensure compliance.

-Key SMS Features and Capabilities in Kosovo
+SMS Features and Capabilities for Kosovo Messaging

-Two-way SMS Support
+Two-way SMS Support in Kosovo

 Concatenated Messages (Segmented SMS)